You are often overworked and underpaid, and yet you have the privilege and potential of making a lasting impact on your students.

 Even just one carefully chosen book, activity, or assignment has the power to make a difference.
 Think back, and you will probably remember a teacher who changed your life.

 Your exploration of One World,One Heart Beating begins with sharing the video in your classroom.
-Please note – if you are an organization using the song or video – which are copyrighted material – in a for profit context – ie: in a workshop that you are earning money to give, please contact SOCAN for a license to use the song.
-To use the video, please make a donation to the project here.
-(Suggested amount is $25-$200 depending upon how much you charge per session.
-Proceeds go to War Child.)
+Please note – if you are an organization using the song or video (which are copyrighted material) in a for-profit context – ie: in a workshop that you are charging for, please contact SOCAN for a license to use the song.
+To use the video in a for-profit context, please make a donation to the project here.
+(Suggested amount is $25-$200 depending upon how much you charge per session.)

 Teachers, you are welcome to share the song and video with students for educational purposes.
 If you are unable to access YouTube at your school, you can easily download the video at home for later viewing by using this safe free tool.
 Download MP4 (720 p) is the recommended setting for full screen viewing on a Mac or a PC.
 If you and/or students want to play along with the song, lyrics with 3 simple chords are here.
 If February 14th is around the corner, check out the suggestions for creating a kind and inclusive Valentines’ Day at school here.
 Read on for some great teaching tools and lesson plans.

 Never before have so many innovative, conscious, and creative teaching resources been at our fingertips.
 Because teachers play such important roles as mentors and messengers, five pages in this website are dedicated to you.
 As you scroll down this one, you will find some amazing Tools for Teaching Tolerance to help you explore and expand upon One World, One Heart Beating in your classroom.